What is an MFA Degree? What You Need to Know

 The low-residency program can give you a unique opportunity to have your work read and critiqued by your peers and other faculty twice a year, Nugent said.

 While not in residency, students in the program work intensely on their writing from home, submitting 30 pages of work every five weeks.
-They are paired with faculty members who provide frequent, 1-on-1 feedback in the form of notes and phone calls, Nugent said.
+They are paired with faculty members who provide frequent, 1-on-1 feedback in the form of notes and phone calls.

 The best part: Parents, students pursuing second careers, and writers with other obligations have the opportunity to take part in a rigorous program without having to move.